harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Trestolone delivers 10x more myotropic effect than testosterone.
 The *myotropic effect* is the effect of building muscle, making Trestolone more effective than any other commercial steroid in existence.
 Whereas Trenbolone's Anabolic/Androgenic ratio is 500/500 to Testosterone's 100/100, MENT comes in at 2300/650.
 It's oft-described as “Test on steroids” or “supercharged Test.”

+Unlike its sister compound Dimethandrolone (DMAU), MENT is still capable of aromatizing, so the benefits of estrogen will still be present: extra strength, better glycogen use, upgrading of androgen receptors, increased GH output, and more IGF-1.
+Like parent hormone Trestolone, 7*α*\-Methylestradiol shows less affinity to binding proteins, and Is rapidly metabolized from the system.

 ###Equivalence to Testosterone

 Trestolone is the *only steroid in production today* that is capable of sustaining normal male physiology in the complete absence of testosterone, including sexual functioning.